Michelson–Morley experiment: Subsequent experiments

 Using a special optical arrangement involving a 1/20 wave step in one mirror, Roy J. Kennedy (1926) and K.K.
 Illingworth (1927) (Fig. 8) converted the task of detecting fringe shifts from the relatively insensitive one of estimating their lateral displacements to the considerably more sensitive task of adjusting the light intensity on both sides of a sharp boundary for equal luminance.
 If they observed unequal illumination on either side of the step, such as in Fig. 8e, they would add or remove calibrated weights from the interferometer until both sides of the step were once again evenly illuminated, as in Fig. 8d.
 The number of weights added or removed provided a measure of the fringe shift.
-Different observers could detect changes as little as 1/300 to 1/1500 of a fringe.
+Different observers could detect changes as little as 1/1500 to 1/300 of a fringe.
 Kennedy also carried out an experiment at Mount Wilson, finding only about 1/10 the drift measured by Miller and no seasonal effects.

 In 1930, Georg Joos conducted an experiment using an automated interferometer with 21 m arms forged from pressed quartz having a very low coefficient of thermal expansion, that took continuous photographic strip recordings of the fringes through dozens of revolutions of the apparatus.
 Displacements of 1/1000 of a fringe could be measured on the photographic plates.
 No periodic fringe displacements were found, placing an upper limit to the aether wind of 1.5 km/s.

 In the table below, the expected values are related to the relative speed between Earth and Sun of 30 km/s.
-With respect to the speed of the solar system around the galactic center of about 220 km/s, or the speed of the solar system relative to the CMB rest frame of about 370 km/s, the null results of those experiments are even more obvious.
+With respect to the speed of the Solar System around the galactic center of about 220 km/s, or the speed of the Solar System relative to the CMB rest frame of about 370 km/s, the null results of those experiments are even more obvious.